CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/NMX-API-User-Guide.md

 ## Authentication

 The NMX-M API uses {{<exlink url="https://developer.konghq.com/plugins/basic-auth/" text="Kong Basic Auth">}} for API access.
+The default username and passwords vary according to your deployment:

-During the installation process, NetQ creates two users that are authorized to interact with the API: `ro-user` and `rw-user`.
+- NVLink-only deployment: during the installation process, NetQ creates two users that are authorized to interact with the API: `ro-user` and `rw-user`.
 The `ro-user` is authorized to perform read-only operations, which correspond to GET requests.
-The `rw-user` is authorized to access all API endpoints, including GET, POST, PUT, DELETE, and PATCH requests. <!--4.15 need to update what about admin, admin?-->
+The `rw-user` is authorized to access all API endpoints, including GET, POST, PUT, DELETE, and PATCH requests.

+- Ethernet and NVLink combined deployment: during the installation process, NetQ creates the default username and password, *admin*, *admin*.
+Upon {{<link title="Access the NetQ UI" text="initial login">}}, the NetQ UI will prompt you to change the default values.
+The admin has read-write access and can {{<link title="Add and Manage Accounts" text="create additional accounts">}}.
+The username, password, and access level are specified during the account creation process.

 {{< expand "Read-only example using cURL" >}}
 ```